PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 You won't find a built-in PowerPoint template for specific use cases.
 PowerPoint's built-in templates also lack exciting designs.

-Fortunately, the software has great formatting options for customizing its templates.
+Fortunately, the software has excellent formatting options for customizing its templates.
 You can also get free PowerPoint templates from websites like Simple Slides for specific use cases.
 Our SWOT analysis templates are a good example.

 The built-in templates on Keynote are better than what is in PowerPoint.
 First, their excellent design will help you make visually appealing slides.